happyjack27/autoredistrict/README.md

 ** create reader option
 * how to handle block-level data? (super-fine)
 * check for ideas on what to implement: http://www.fairvote.org/research-and-analysis/redistricting/redistricting-reform/model-state-redistricting-reform-criteria/
+** local representativeness score - based on other factors. - local competitiveness? (for responsiveness)

+a.
+A representative plan is one where racial groups and other communities of interest are able to elect representatives in proportion to their percentage of the voting age population.
+7. District boundaries shall conform to the existing geographic boundaries of a county, city, or city and county, and shall preserve identifiable communities of interest to the greatest extent possible.
+A redistricting plan shall provide for the most whole counties and the fewest county fragments possible, and the most whole cities and fewest city fragments possible.
+For the purposes of this section, communities of interest are defined by similarities in social, cultural, ethnic, and economic interest, school districts, and other formal relationships between municipalities.

+5. Information concerning party registration and historical election returns shall only be used once a plan has been drawn, and shall only be used to test the plan for compliance with the stated goals of this article.

 DONE: